hostjane/hostjane.github.io/about.markdown

 - [x] Business
 - [x] Online teaching / tutoring

-Being able to build a website or fix someone’s computer remotely would be classed as skills here, as much as being able to teach a language over Skype or create custom artwork.
+<span class="yellow">Being able to build a website, teach someone how to code, or fix someone’s computer remotely would be classed as skills here, as much as being able to teach a language over Skype or draw custom artwork.</span>

 If you have a skill for doing something most people would consider useful, there’s a market for it here at HostJane.
+Please join us and [open a studio](https://www.hostjane.com/sell)!

 # Who is a Buyer?